The following recipe uses INSTANT yeast. If you are using active dry or another kind of yeast, you will need to make modifications.

 4-6 cups whole wheat flour

 1/2 tablespoon salt

 Step 1: Mix the sugar, oil, salt and water in a large bowl until everything’s dissolved.

-Step 3: In a separate, small bowl, combine 1 tablespoon INSTANT yeast with one cup of flour.
+Step 3: In a separate, small bowl, combine 1 tablespoon INSTANT yeast with one cup of white flour.
 After the yeast has been thoroughly mixed into the cup of flour, add the mixture to the dough.

 Step 5: Let the dough rest for 10 minutes.
 Take a break!
 Then knead, using the heel of your hand, not your fingers) for 6 minutes.
 (You may have to add some flour while kneading, but be conservative.)

 Step 6: Put the dough back in the bowl, cover with oil and then drape a towel over the bowl, and let it rise for at least one hour (but monitor it to make sure it doesn’t overflow the bowl).
 You can let the dough rise overnight in the fridge (the rising process slows down in cooler temperatures).

 Step 7: Braid and, if desired, egg wash and add salt and sesame/poppy seeds.
 If you have time, let the loaf rise before you bake it.
 Bake at 350 until golden-brown (30-45 minutes).